rachanakafle/rachana-made-template/project/project-plan-example.md

 ## Description

-In this project, I will focus on a dataset related to COVID-19 cases in Asia and Europe.I'll analyze whether countries with more COVID-19 cases also have more deaths cases.The aim is to determine whether a strong correlation exists between the number of COVID-19 cases and the associated death cases.
+In this project, I will focus on a dataset related to COVID-19 cases in Asia and Europe.
+I'll analyze whether countries with more COVID-19 cases also have more deaths cases.
+The aim is to determine whether a strong correlation exists between the number of COVID-19 cases and the associated death cases.

 ## Datasources
 ### Datasource1: Asia Covid 19 cases